KevinWang94/KevinWang94.github.io/_posts/2016-06-07-SovietSatellites3.md

 ![](https://dl.dropboxusercontent.com/s/2tkvdtxnxd64jzc/P6060028.JPG?dl=0)

-Though we would return to fly out of Almaty, this was our last day really doing anything in Kazakhstan.
+Though we would return to fly out of Almaty, this was our last and only day really doing anything in Kazakhstan.
 Up next: Kyrgyzstan!